 Raising animals consumes lots of resources, especially in the form of land, water, and animal feed, with production of the latter, in turn, requiring more land to grow and plenty of water.
-For example, one kilogram of beef requires about 15,000 litres of water6 and up to 9 kg of grain7.
-Cattle also emit methane, which, along with CO2, is a major greenhouse gas fuelling climate change.8 Consideration of climate change alone reveals that continued, widespread daily consumption of meat cannot be justified if we wish to achieve global sustainability goals.9 Thinking about your own meat and dairy consumption - and considering alternatives or reductions - is both sensible and necessary.
+For example, one kilogram of beef requires about 15,000 litres of water5 and up to 9 kg of grain7.
+Cattle also emit methane, which, along with CO2, is a major greenhouse gas fuelling climate change.
+Consideration of climate change alone reveals that continued, widespread daily consumption of meat cannot be justified if we wish to achieve global sustainability goals.

+Thinking about your own meat and dairy consumption - and considering alternatives or reductions - is both sensible and necessary.
 For example, it would already be much more efficient to use plant foods (e.g. soy) directly for human consumption, not for livestock.
-Then much less soy would have to be grown.10

-Thankfully, there are now many ways to eat more sustainably.
-For example, more and more people are adopting vegetarian or even vegan diets.11 Both diets save resources and CO2, and generally benefit human health as well.12
+Then much less soy would have to be grown.10 ple, more and more people are adopting vegetarian or even vegan diets.11 Both diets save resources and CO2, and generally benefit human health as well.12